 Now that you know some mental, emotional, and physical reasons having a clean house will make you feel better; how else can a clean house benefit you?

 If you have allergies having a clean house will make you feel better.
 Cleaning your house or having someone clean your home will remove dust as well as if you have pets will remove dander and pet hair.
-These are common allergy triggers, and removing them will help you feel better.
+These are common allergy triggers that can make you sick, and removing them will help you feel better.

 If you want to have a good time and reduce stress, even more, have some friends over for dinner or to entertain them.
 If you have a clean house, you won’t be embarrassed or have to worry about your home being dirty if you’ve already cleaned or had it cleaned.